WelbornGroup/Documentation/README.md

 # Welborn Lab Documentation

-This is where we keep documentation for the tasks and software used in the group!
+This is where we keep documentation for the workflows and software used in the group!